-Child Schizophrenia Test: What It Is, And When To Seek One
+Child Schizophrenia Test: What It Is And When To Seek One

 Medically reviewed by Nikki Ciletti, M.Ed, LPC

-Updated May 10, 2024by BetterHelp Editorial Team
+Updated September 30, 2024by BetterHelp Editorial Team

 Schizophrenia usually emerges differently depending on a variety of factors, including age, environmental conditions, and family history.
 Typically, symptoms present in the late teens or early adult years.
 However, schizophrenia symptoms can appear in childhood or adolescence for some people.

-Early-onset schizophrenia can present unique challenges with recognition, diagnosis, and treatment, and it may contribute to significant difficulties in cognitive, emotional, and social development.
+Early-onset schizophrenia can present unique challenges with recognition, diagnosis, and treatment, and may contribute to significant difficulties in cognitive, emotional, and social development.
 One of the most reliable ways to detect schizophrenia in young people may be through testing and assessment administered by a mental health professional.
+Both children with schizophrenia and their parents may benefit from working closely with a licensed therapist for professional support.

 Getty/AnnaStills